WooCommerce crypto checkout launch checklist

 - Add a brief FAQ block for delayed confirmations and wrong-network payments.

-- Mirror order status updates inside WooCommerce so staff do not need a second tool to answer basic questions.
+- Mirror order status updates inside WooCommerce so the store does not need a second tool to answer basic questions.

 This article works best as part of a broader rollout cluster, not as a standalone read.